 - The Shape Repulsion slider determines how strongly the shapes try to avoid coming near one another.
 If the line length and shape repulsion are small enough, shapes can be made to overlap.

 Finally, you can turn on Auto layout to make OmniGraffle distribute the objects on the canvas whenever the connections between them change.

 You can also edit the note and other metadata of a canvas itself.
-Just click the canvas in the sidebar and then use the Canvas Data inspector to add metadata for the canvas.
+Select the canvas in the Sidebar and then use the Canvas Data inspector to add metadata for the canvas.